 Just finished Coates' Between the World and Me...
 It floored me.
-Working through Krishnamurti's On Love and Loneliness and Kahneman's Thinking Fast and Slow.
+Working through Krishnamurti's On Love and Loneliness and Lies my Teacher Told Me.

-Music: Cannonball Adderly, Coltrane, Dispatch, Chromeo, Girl Talk, Manu Chauo, Ozomatli, The Red Elvises, Razorlight, The Audition, Gangstagrass
+Music: Cannonball Adderly, Coltrane, Dispatch, Chromeo, Girl Talk, Manu Chauo, Ozomatli, The Red Elvises, Razorlight, The Audition, Gangstagrass, Chance the Rapper

 TV: Newsroom, Hannibal, Walking Dead, Firefly, The Americans, Burn Notice, Scrubs, Battlestar Galactica, GOT, Sherlock.